 For the highest earning rate in the first year: Chase Freedom Unlimited

-The Chase Freedom Unlimited card may not seem like the best bet for Costco purchases.
+The Chase Freedom Unlimited® card may not seem like the best bet for Costco purchases.
 After all, its 1.5% cash back rate is lower than the 2% rate that you can earn with the Costco card.
-But, the Chase Freedom Unlimited may offer a better rewards value.
+But the Chase Freedom Unlimited may offer a better rewards value, especially with the newly added rewards categories.

 Our take: You can transfer your points to other Ultimate Rewards cards to get a 25 to 50% boost on your points value, for an average value of 1.88 to 2.3 cents per point.